|📅 Monthly Subscription

 4. Chime Bank

-Chime Bank is a fantastic app for your teens, as long as they’re 18 or older.
+Chime Bank is a fantastic app for teens, as long as they’re 18 or older.

-It offers features such as a spending report, a savings goal tracker, and bill payment.
+It offers a spending report, a savings goal tracker, and bill payment.

 You can also have paycheck deposits automatically sent to Chime if you set it up on your teen’s employer’s website.